etorth/mir2x/README.md

         }
     }

 If you really really need to do that, put it in the lambda function and call g_TaskHub, otherwise re-design your logic.
+To be short:

+1. if current function accept pointer, current thread has already grabbed the object
+2. if current fucntion accept (UID, AddTime), there is no ancesotr in the call tree who is now still grubbing the object.